revieve/devops-interview/README.md

 * `firstname` customer first name
 * `lastname` customer last name
 * `total_euros` total euros this customer has spent on products

+### Additional Requirements

+- Automation: Create a script or configuration to automate the execution of these data processing tasks.
+Consider using a task runner or a simple CI/CD pipeline setup (e.g., GitHub Actions) to automate the generation of the CSV files whenever new data is added.
+- Documentation: Provide clear and concise documentation on how to run your solution, including any setup steps and dependencies.

+### Optional Requirements

+For those who wish to go above and beyond, consider implementing one or more of the following optional features:

+1. Unit Testing:
+- Write unit tests for your data processing scripts using a testing framework of your choice.
+- Include the tests in your GitHub Actions workflow to run automatically on each push and pull request.
+2. Error Handling and Logging:
+- Implement robust error handling and logging for your scripts.
+- Use a logging library to capture and store logs.
+3. Code Quality:
+- Ensure your code follows best practices for code quality and style.
+- Use tools like flake8, pylint, or black to lint and format your code.
+4. Performance Optimization:
+- Optimize your scripts for better performance, especially if handling large datasets.
+- Provide a brief explanation of the optimizations you implemented.
+5. Dockerization:
+- Create a Dockerfile to containerize your scripts.
+- Update the GitHub Actions workflow to use the Docker container for running the scripts.

+### Submission Instructions

+1. Fork this repository to your own GitHub account.
+2. Implement your solutions.
+3. Create a pull request in your forked repository with your solution.
+4. Ensure your pull request includes clear instructions and explanations of your approach.